kjb92/meet/README.md

 Written with Node/Express as Lambda functions, my backend server logic is hosted on AWS and handles requests that come from my React frontend.

 ## Dependencies
 - `react` to use the react library
 - `react-bootstrap` to use the react version of bootstrap modules
 - `react-dom` to use as entry point to the DOM, intended to be paired with `react`
 - `Jest` as JS testing framework
+- `testing-library` as React testing framework
-- `AWS Lamda` as my backend server logic
+- `AWS Lamda` as backend server logic
+- `atatus-spa` as browser monitoring service
+- `recharts` for data visualization